yone1130/render.js/README.md

 ## Overview

-A library of rendering HTML elements for JavaScript.
+**render.js** is a library of rendering HTML elements for JavaScript.

 ## Usage